Voluntary Living Wage

 There are also practical difficulties.
 The Living Wage Foundation announces the Voluntary Living Wage rate each November for implementation by the following April, whereas universities’ pay rates for all staff are negotiated and aligned with the beginning of their financial years which commence in August.

-However, as noted above the University currently ensures all staff on pay framework are paid the equivalent to the latest Voluntary Living Wage rate of £9.00 per hour, and remains in dialogue with staff representatives and campaigners.
+However, as noted above, the University currently ensures all staff on pay framework are paid the equivalent to the latest Voluntary Living Wage rate.

 National Living Wage

-The Government's compulsory National Living Wage - which is unconnected to the Voluntary Living Wage - was introduced in April 2016 and sets a minimum rate of pay for workers aged 25 and over.
+The Government's compulsory National Living Wage - which is unconnected to the Voluntary Living Wage - was introduced in April 2016.
+This has been revised and now sets a minimum rate of pay for workers aged 21 and over.